 On 25th April 1998, 47th day of hunger strike the physical health of the hunger strikers have deteriorated and after two days i.e. on the 49th day the six hunger strikers were forcefully taken by police to government hospitals.
 It was on the same day (27th April) Pawo Thupten Ngodrup set himself ablaze shouting Pro-Dalai Lama and Pro-Tibet slogans.
 This marked the first self-immolation in the history of Tibet.

-On 27th April 1998: Second batch of hunger strikers started at 12 midnight.
+On 27th April 1998: the Second batch of hunger strikers started at 12 midnight.
 There were five hunger strikers with an empty bed left for Pawo Thupten Ngodrup since he was supposed to participate in the 2nd Batch.
-The hungerstrike lasted till 15th May 1998.
+The hunger strike lasted till 15th May 1998.

-2. To urge China to receive a delegation of International Union of Socialist Youth (IUSY) to visit to Tibet to investigate the Human Rights situation in Tibet.
+2. To urge China to receive a delegation of the International Union of Socialist Youth (IUSY) to visit Tibet to investigate the Human Rights situation in Tibet.

 3. To urge China to receive a delegation of the United Nations Committee on the Rights of Child to visit Gedun Choekyi Nyima, The 11th Panchen Lama of Tibet.